0xbea/kraken-tools-google-script/README.md

 # kraken-api-tools-gs
-collection of tools using Kraken's API
+collection of tools using Kraken's API and Google Script